Free next day delivery on stocked items over £30

 (d) A claim or counterclaim by the Customer shall not be made the reason for deferring or withholding payment or monies payable, or for refusing to reimburse liabilities incurred by the Company.

-(f) The Company shall be entitled at any time and from time to time to increase the Company's charges for carriage or other services by giving to the Customer not less than 7 days’ prior written notice to accord with increases in relevant costs of the Company's business including but not limited to, fuel, congestion charges, licence fees, postal fees and labour.
+(f) The Company shall be entitled at any time and from time to time to increase the Company's charges for carriage or other services by giving to the Customer not less than 7 days’ prior written notice (such notice may be via email) to accord with increases in relevant costs of the Company's business including but not limited to, fuel, congestion charges, major foreign currency exchange rates fluctuations, licence fees, postal fees and labour.

 (g) The maximum conveyable length for International Parcels is 1.2m.
 The Company has the right to charge an additional fee or terminate its contract with the Customer if more than 35% of its International Parcels exceed the conveyable length.